opensearch-project/documentation-website/_data-prepper/common-use-cases/text-processing.md

 Include the `keys_to_overwrite` option to specify which existing keys of a record to overwrite if there's a capture with the same key value.

-For example, you can modify the preceding grok configuration to replace `%{NUMBER:response_status:int}` with `%{NUMBER:message:int}` and add `message` to the list of keys to overwrite.
+For example, you can modify the preceding Grok configuration to replace `%{NUMBER:response_status:int}` with `%{NUMBER:message:int}` and add `message` to the list of keys to overwrite.

 ```json
 processor: